GetUp/viralkindness.org.au/content/lawsandsafety.md

 **Keep your distance**

 Avoid physical contact as much as possible, keep 1.5 metres distance from others, and use tap and pay instead of cash where possible.
-If you are feeling unwell, have symptoms, or been around someone who may have coronavirus, do notNOT provide support or care to others.
+If you are feeling unwell, have symptoms, or been around someone who may have coronavirus, do not provide support or care to others.

 **Wash your hands**